Jon Jones: Fighting style

-Jones stands out by his high adaptability and flawless technique in the cage and has been described as "one of the most dynamic, innovative, and constantly evolving fighters in the history of MMA" and "perhaps the greatest martial artist ever to step into an octagon".
-Jones capitalizes on his great range and defensive wrestling to land blows in a creative, unorthodox style.
+Jones has been described as "one of the most dynamic, innovative, and constantly evolving fighters in the history of MMA" and "perhaps the greatest martial artist ever to step into an octagon".
+Jones capitalizes on his long range and defensive wrestling to land blows in an unorthodox style.

 He employs a diverse kicking technique, favoring front kicks to the body and head, roundhouse kicks to the legs and upper body, and his most known technique, the "oblique kick", a controversial move that targets his opponent's knee.
 The oblique kick was a technique popularized by Bruce Lee, whom Jones cited as an inspiration.

 Jones also excels in the clinch, where he is skilled at controlling his opponent's arms and scoring elbow and knee strikes.
+He is particularly known for his spinning elbow, which has been clocked at over 900 degrees per second.
 He uses Greco-Roman wrestling takedowns like lateral drops from overhooks, as well as a variety of judo throws, like osoto gari, harai goshi and deashi harai, which he claims he picked up by watching them on YouTube.
-Once on the ground, he has excellent positional control and an ability to find openings for punches and elbow strikes.
+Jones has been praised for his positional control and ability to find openings for punches and elbow strikes on the ground.

 Personal life

 In an interview with Joe Rogan on December 1, 2016, Jones stated that he has four daughters (aged 9, 8, 6 and 3).
 On February 23, 2022, Jones announced via Twitter that his fiancée Jessie had left him around two months prior.
 The two have since reconciled, and Jessie accompanied Jones into the cage after he won the heavyweight title at UFC 285 on March 4, 2023.
 In June 2024, Jones announced that he had been granted 50/50 custody over his son, marking the first time he indicated having a son.

 Jones said that he was sexually assaulted as a child.

+On March 19, 2011, Jones was en route to Great Falls Historic Park in Paterson, New Jersey, where he planned to meditate several hours ahead of his fight against Maurício "Shogun" Rua at UFC 128.
+He was accompanied by his coaches Mike Winkeljohn and Greg Jackson.
+As their driver prepared to drop them off, Jones observed an elderly couple screaming for help.
+The woman informed Winkeljohn that a man had smashed her car window and had run off with her GPS.
+Jones, along with his two coaches, chased after the robber, caught and tripped him, and held him down until the police arrived.